9 Best SoapUI Alternatives for API Testing in 2026

 No WSDL import or native SOAP support

-Collaboration features require paid plans
+Collaboration requires paid plans

 8. Tricentis Tosca